 Over the 5.5 years my sister lived in Detroit, I stayed in several different neighborhoods and hotels.
 Downtown, despite being more expensive, is by far your best choice.
 You’ll love being in walking distance of restaurants and nightlife, especially since driving in Detroit is not always easy (beware of potholes, “Michigan lefts”, and lots of one-way streets).

-If you’re after great value, I can recommend The Athenium.
+If you’re after great value, I recommend The Athenium.
 Every room is a spacious suite and the staff were fabulous during my stay.
 Since it’s in the heart of Greektown, it’s a fun and lively neighborhood to stay in.

 I’ve had the pleasure of visiting Detroit several times and if you use one of my links to book your own trip, I’ll earn a little beer money for my next fowling misadventure.
 After all, when you mix alcohol and football bowling, what could possibly go wrong?